biscotty666/BB2/Cards/Calculated SD vs sd function.md

 ## [1] 4.08
 ```

 The `sd()` function uses a slightly different function which estimates the standard deviation based on random samples.
 So instead of observations, $x$, we use samples, $X$.
 The actual mean, $\mu$, is substituted by the sample mean, $\hat{X}$.
 The sum is divided by $N-1$ instead of $n$.
-For large values of $N$ the difference is negligible so it can be used instead of the actual calcuculation above if $N$ is large.
+For large values of $N$ the difference is negligible so it can be used instead of the actual calculation above if $N$ is large.

 $$
 \bar{X} = \frac{1}{N} \sum_{i=1}^N X_i